-On December 27, 2022, Prime Minister Decision No.4 705 of 2022 was issued to amend some provisions of Egyptian Accounting Standards - Appendix C. Egyptian Accounting Standard No. (13) Amended 2015 "The Effects of Changes in Foreign Currency Exchange Rates" to establish an optional special accounting treatment that can be Through which it deals with the effects of moving the foreign exchange rate on the financial statements of this entity.
-This optional special accounting treatment issued in this appendix is not considered an amendment to the amended Egyptian accounting standards currently in force, beyond the time for the validity of this appendix.
+On December 27, 2022, Prime Minister Decision No. 1568 of 2022 was issued to amend some provisions of the Egyptian Accounting Standards, represented in the issuance of Appendix C to Egyptian Accounting Standard No. (13), amended in 2015, "The Effects of Changes in Foreign Currency Exchange Rates," which deals with accounting treatment This special optional accounting treatment issued in this appendix is not considered an amendment to the amended Egyptian Accounting Standards currently in force, beyond the time period for the validity of this appendix, and these treatments are as follows: